MagnusCardell/Algorithms/hw7/README.md

     1.[C] Which function (A, B, or C) will run fastest for small input sizes?
 Explain

+B will run fastest because of the small overhead costs.
+A and C both add on large starting point cycles.

     2.[C] Which function (A, B, or C) will run fastest for large input sizes?
 Explain

+A will run fastest for large input sizes because it is linear, as opposed to B and  C which both are exponential.
+As input size grow, A(n) will grow linearly, B(n) and C(n) will grow n^2

     3.[C] Suppose these functions all produce the same result, but they are versions of different underlying algorithms.
 Which of the three algorithms would you prefer to have available, in general?
 Why?

+In general, I would prefer A because of its linear growth in consumption.
+It is more predictable.

     4.[C] Suppose these three algorithms were re-implemented in another language, in the context of a different operating system running on different hardware.
 Would you guess that the running times in the new context would be related to the old running times?
 If so, how?
 If not, what assumptions would be needed in order to make a connection?

+In general, you could assume that the re-implementation can fulfill the criteria.
+Because every language compiles to byte code which more or less use the same instructions.
+In specificity you would have to assume that both implementations use instructions and data structures present in both environments.
+In principality, these changes should not change how the algorithm runs.

 B. Reading
 We would like to have a precise way of comparing the running times of algorithms without having to worry about the exact constants.
 For example, we might want to be able to say that 500 n + 500 and n are pretty similar (the graph in each case is a straight line) and to say that 10 n2 + 50 n + 4 is not so similar to n (the graph of the former is curved, not straight.)
 Luckily, there is a mathematically sound way to do this.